Please enable JavaScript to ensure auto alt text generation works properly

 Why this matters for us

-If the first round can be automated without hurting signal, we reclaim hours that usually disappear into scheduling, coordination, and note taking.
+If the first round can be structured and AI-assisted without hurting signal, we reclaim hours that usually disappear into phone-screening every applicant—and we can finally screen everyone without talking to everyone.
 That time can shift to better downstream interviews, feedback, and onboarding.
 For small and mid sized teams, this is the difference between reactive hiring and a measured, repeatable process.

 Why AI interviews performed better